Our

 The places in between - glimpse our off-grid future

-Our starting ambition was to produce the lowest cost product and find the best off-grid projects in Europe and North America to become a pan-Atlantic producer.
+Our starting ambition was to produce the lowest cost product and find the best ‘off-grid’ projects in Europe and North America to become a pan-Atlantic producer.
 To achieve this we evaluated both continents to identify the most attractive places to begin.
-Spain, Finland and Texas in the US came out on top so that’s where we went.
+In the US this means Texas and in Europe it's Finland and Spain.

 ETFuels produces fuels both sides of the Atlantic.